13 Dec

 • HRD or Department of Education – for educational degrees/certificates

-• Chamber of Commerce – for commercial or business documents
+• Chamber of Commerce – for commercial or business documents.
+This document attestation step is mandatory before MEA submission.

 Step 2